medavox/BukkitPluginSorter/README.md

 Sorts Bukkit plugins by number of downloads.

+scrapes the plugin list on the dev.bukkit.org page, then

-Outputs a basic html table in a file named after the plugin stage it scans. eg for listing mature releases, it produces Mature.html
+Outputs a basic html table in a file named after the plugin page it scrapes.

+eg for listing mature releases, it produces Mature.html

 *  Uses jsoup to get and manipulate the html